NextronSystems/analysis-cockpit-manual/usage/administration.rst

 (`Bifrost <https://asgard-manual.nextron-systems.com/en/latest/usage/administration.html#bifrost-quarantine>`_),
 you can do so by pressing the play button to the right hand side.

-In the ``Files`` view you can see previously analysed files or upload files for analysis by yourself:
+In the ``Files`` view you can see previously analyzed files or upload files for analysis by yourself:

 .. figure:: ../images/cockpit_sandbox_file_upload.png
    :target: ../_images/cockpit_sandbox_file_upload.png